5 Reasons to Start a Game Design Career

 2. Work in an enthusiastic and casual environment.
 The game design culture is unlike the environment in any other industry.
 Employees are living their passion—they're dedicated, enthusiastic and creative, and as a game designer you get to experience the ultimate satisfaction of creating a product that you love and others will enjoy.

 3. Enjoy a steady career in a dynamic industry.
 The game industry is always changing.
 There's never a dull moment, and you'll have the opportunity to learn throughout your career.
 At the same time, because the video game field is well established, you'll enjoy the security of a steady job.

 4. Earn a competitive salary.
 Game developers are part of the larger field of software developers.
-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for software developers is $97,990.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for software developers is $127,260.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Designers who work for game companies on the West Coast, which is a mecca for the game design industry, can expect an even higher average salary.